A short history about SQL Server scalability

 So for my "new" readers here is a small introduction to what I do with SQL Server and other similar technologies.
 Originally I'm a developer, who is gradually immersed in various database technologies.
 I have been working with databases for more than 30 years now.
 I started my own business with my partners in 1994.
-Then, in the late 1990s, I discovered the great possibilities of Microsoft SQL Server for our customers.
-Our office is in Hamburg and since last year we also have an office in Karlsruhe in the south of Germany.
+Then, in the late 1990s, I discovered the vast possibilities of Microsoft SQL Server for our customers.
+Our office is in Hamburg, and since 2017 we also have an office in Karlsruhe in the south of Germany.

-What added value do we bring to projects?
+What value do we bring to projects?
 What are our products?
-As we have been here for several decades, our services have already undergone a number of changes.
+As we have been here for several decades, our services have already undergone some changes.
 For a long time, we have only been working as consultants in the field of project work.
-About 10 years ago, we started to train and coach our customers in order to gain a deeper insight into the technical aspects of SQL Server.
+About 10 years ago, we started to train and coach our customers to gain a deeper insight into the technical aspects of SQL Server.
 Our customers were enthusiastic about the technical depth and the many details that we passed on to their employees during the training sessions.
 Over time, we developed the training courses further together with our customers.
-The wish of the companies was that we not only provide technical expertise, but also integrate methods and processes to apply this knowledge.
+The wish of the companies was that we not only provide technical expertise but also integrate methods and processes to apply this knowledge.
 This is how we developed our two methods PSG PDD & PSG RDD.

-With PSG PDD (Performance Driven Development) we address the development process of software solutions with regard to the software properties performance and scalability.
-By this we do not mean the usual subsequent performance tuning, but a comprehensible method for mastering these two topics at every stage of a development.
-The PSG PDD method addresses not only the real developer, but also the team leader as well as the project manager, product owner and stakeholder.
+With PSG PDD (Performance Driven Development) we address the development process of software solutions about the software properties performance and scalability.
+By this, we do not mean the usual subsequent performance tuning, but an acceptable method for mastering these two topics at every stage of development.
+The PSG PDD method addresses not only the real developer but also the team leader as well as the project manager, product owner and stakeholder.

-We give the necessary knowledge to apply the method in organizations, in several training modules and maturity levels.
+We give the necessary knowledge to apply the method to organizations, in several training modules and maturity levels.
 An essential aspect of this is that we want to avoid so-called rock stars in teams.
-Therefore, we do not provide much deeper technical knowledge at the higher levels, but rather the capabilities to measure and maintain performance and scalability and return these measurements as feedback to the team.
-They are more of a training to be able to take responsibility for these areas and to better support colleagues in this aspect.
+Therefore, we do not provide much more in-depth technical knowledge at the higher levels, but rather the capabilities to measure and maintain performance and scalability and return these measurements as feedback to the team.
+They are more of training to be able to take responsibility for these areas and to better support colleagues in this aspect.

 With the PSG RDD (Repository Driven Development) method, we contribute our experience in managing very complex and large environments.
 Examples can be environments with several hundred servers or ETL processes with many dynamic sources distributed all over the world.

-We are also often consulted to evaluate the status of an ISV's development or product with regard to the use of SQL Server's capabilities and best practices.
+We are also often consulted to evaluate the status of an ISV's development or product concerning the use of SQL Server's capabilities and best practices.
 A frequent cause for such engagements are complications with our core subjects performance and scalability.
-On the basis of our evaluation, concrete measures are then arranged with our customer to address the problems.
+By our evaluation, concrete measures are then arranged with our customer to address the problems.
 It is usually agreed that we should train the whole development team or at least some members.

 Frequently, we were also called upon to create monitoring concepts for SQL Server environments.
-Our primary concern is not so much the selection of a product but rather the design of monitoring processes which have a maximum effectiveness with regard to the possible actions.
-What is the advantage of an administrator if he or she constantly receives information in monitoring about what to change in the software if he or she is not allowed to make these changes?
-On the other hand, an administrator who works hand in hand with a team of developers should be able to reconcile the developer's expectations regarding the behavior of the solution with the state of the production environment at any time.
+Our primary concern is not so much the selection of a product but rather the design of monitoring processes which have maximum effectiveness about the possible actions.
+What is the advantage of an administrator if he or she continually receives information in monitoring about what to change in the software if he or she is not allowed to make these changes?
+On the other hand, an administrator who works with a team of developers should be able to reconcile the developer's expectations regarding the behavior of the solution with the state of the production environment at any time.
 In some cases, customers have also decided to delegate parts of the operational responsibility to us.

 While this has been my professional background over the last years.
 I have presented my experience on these topics at various community events in the UK and Germany.
 Since 2005 I am responsible for a local SQL Server community in Hamburg, which is a chapter of the PASS.
 I received the MVP Award for my community work in 2014, 2015 and 2016.

 When I look at the topics of my talks in recent years, my progress is quite clear.
-I've always been a developer and always tried to automate processes.
-In the course of time, in addition to my enthusiasm for technology, I have also attached increasing importance to the efficiency and cost-effectiveness of my recommendations and activities.
+I've always been a developer and ever tried to automate processes.
+Over time, in addition to my enthusiasm for technology, I have also attached increasing importance to the efficiency and cost-effectiveness of my recommendations and activities.

 My blog thus reflects my current interests:

-- The transfer of know-how to design systems fast and scalable.
-These important properties of a solution are difficult to achieve afterwards.
+The transfer of know-how to design systems fast and scalable.
+These critical properties of a solution are challenging to achieve afterward.

-I would be very happy if you would follow me on my journey through the Data world.
+I would be pleased if you would follow me on my journey through the Data world.